brennv/openshiftv3-training/beta-4-setup.md

 * ose-node1
 * ose-node2

 The *ose-workstation* acts as an ssh jump server for every other machine in the environment.
+It also is running bind (named) and the authoritative nameserver for the paas.it domain.

 The *ose-master* is a scheduler/orchestrator and the API endpoint for all commands.
 This is similar to V2's "broker".
 We are also running the node software on the master.